 town of Lochinver to continue, seemingly with wild abandon, towards the bridge at Kylesku.....and that's by no means the end of it.

 - From Ullapool take the A835 north to Drumrunie.
 At Drumrunie turn left for "Achiltibuie And The Summer Isles".

 - The road soon follows the shores of Loch Lurgainn and Loch Ad a' Ghaill.
-Shortly after the loch turn right for Lochinver.
+Shortly thereafter turn right for Lochinver.

 - Roughly 19 km to Lochinver and it's wonderful.
 After Lochinver follow the A837.
 Soon you'll get to the turn off for Drumbeg (A869).
 You'll love it!